 Research & Development and Technical Support Services, Promega Corporation

-- UW-Madison students and special students admitted to the course and wishing to receive 2 credits will enroll through the University registration system and will remit tuition fees directly to the University.
+- UW-Madison students and special students admitted to the course and wishing to receive 2 credits enroll through the University registration system and remit tuition fees directly to the University.

 - Eligibility: Graduate students, biotechnology and pharmaceutical industry employees, postdoctoral candidates and principal investigators with an interest in neurosciences are encouraged to register.
 Course enrollment is limited to 20 participants.

 If you wish to receive graduate credit through UW-Madison, please be sure to use the Comment section included in this form to detail your prior experiences using molecular biology and your learning goals for the week, as instructed on the form.

 If you do not wish to receive graduate credit through UW-Madison, please also share that information with us.
 Your enrollment in the course will be verified upon receipt of payment.
 Payment options are included in the registration form.

 - NOTE: UW-Madison Graduate Students wishing to receive credit: Please submit your registration form before [TBD].
 We will review this document and let you know of your acceptance to the course.

 Instructors AND STAFF

 - Amy Prevost, Ph.D., BioPharmaceutical Technology Center Institute